 Project Safe Childhood is implemented through partnerships with numerous stakeholders, including: U.S. Attorneys’ Offices (USAOs) and the Executive Office for U.S. Attorneys; the Child Exploitation and Obscenity Section (CEOS) of the Justice Department’s Criminal Division, Internet Crimes Against Children (ICAC) task forces; federal law enforcement partners, including the FBI, the U.S. Postal Inspection Service (USPIS), Homeland Security Investigations (HSI), U.S. Secret Service and the U.S. Marshals Service (USMS); advocacy organizations such as the National Institute of Justice; and state, local, tribal and military law enforcement officials.

 Enforcement & Casework

-Since the inception of its CyberTipline in 1998, the National Center for Missing & Exploited Children has processed more than 1.3 million tips related to incidents of child sexual exploitation, the majority of which relate to activities connected to child pornography and the internet.
-Since it was created, the CyberTipline has seen a dramatic increase in the number of reports received.
+Since the inception of its CyberTipline in 1998, NCMEC has processed more than 8.4 million reports (nearly half of those in 2015) related to incidents of child sexual exploitation, the majority of which relate to activities connected to child pornography and the internet.
+Since the CyberTipline was created, NCMEC has seen a dramatic increase in the number of reports received.